+INDIAN RIVER COUNTY, FLORIDA

+MEMORANDUM

+TO: Jason E. Brown; County Administrator

+THROUGH: Stan Boling, AICP

+Community Development Director

+THROUGH: Sasan Rohani, AICP

+Chief, Long-Range Planning

+FROM: Bill Schutt, AICP

+Chief, Long-Range Planning

+DATE: February 20, 2019

+RE: Indian River Land Trust, Inc.'s Request to Amend the Comprehensive Plan to Redesignate ± 11.59 Acres From C/I, Commercial/ Industrial to M-1, Medium Density Residential-1 (up to 8 units/acre), and to Rezone Those ± 11.59 Acres From CL, Limited Commercial District, to RM-6, Multi-Family Residential District (up to 6 units/acre), located at the southeast corner of 79th Street and U.S. Highway 1; and Simultaneous Request by Schwerin Asset Advisors, LLC's to Amend the Comprehensive Plan to Re-designate ± 11.44 Acres From M-1, Medium Density Residential-1 (up to 8 units/acre), to C/I, Commercial/ Industrial, and to Rezone ± 0.83 Acres of that Property to OCR, Office, Commercial, Residential District and to Rezone the Remaining ± 10.61 Acres of that Property from RM-6, Multi-Family Residential District (up to 6 units/acre), to CL, Limited Commercial District, located at the northeast corner of 41st Street and U.S. Highway 1; (LUDA 2006090171-81055) (Legislative and Quasi-Judicial - Treat as Quasi-Judicial)

+It is requested that the following information be given formal consideration by the Board of County Commissioners at its regular meeting of March 5, 2019.

+DESCRIPTION AND CONDITIONS

+This is a request by Indian River Land Trust, Inc. and Schwerin Asset Advisors, LLC to simultaneously swap the land use designation of two separate properties and to subsequently rezone those properties.
+Two separate and distinct public hearings and two separate and distinct motions are required.
+The first public hearing is for the requested swap of land use designations and the second public hearing is for the requested rezoning.
+The rezoning is dependent upon the approval of the land use designation swap.

+Subject property 1, depicted in Figure 1, is \pm 11.59 acres, is owned by Indian River Land Trust, Inc., and is located at the southeast corner of 79th Street and U.S. Highway 1.
+For this property, the request is to re-designate \pm 11.59 acres from C/I, Commercial/ Industrial to M-1, Medium

+1

-INDIAN RIVER COUNTY, FLORIDA MEMORANDUM TO: Jason E. Brown; County Administrator THROUGH: Stan Boling, AICP Community Development Director THROUGH: Sasan Rohani, AICP Chief, Long-Range Planning FROM: Bill Schutt, AICP Senior Economic Development Planner, Long Range Planning DATE: November 5, 2018 RE: Indian River Land Trust, Inc. Request to Amend the Comprehensive Plan to Re- designate $\pm$ 11.59 Acres From C/I, Commercial/ Industrial to M-1, Medium Density Residential-1 (up to 8 units/acre); and Simultaneous Request by Schwerin Asset Advisors, LLC's to Amend the Comprehensive Plan to Re-designate $\pm$ 11.44 Acres From M-1, Medium Density Residential-1 (up to 8 units/acre), to C/I, Commercial/ Industrial; (LUDA 2006090171-81055) (Legislative) It is requested that the following information be given formal consideration by the Board of County Commissioners at its regular meeting of November 20, 2018.
-DESCRIPTION AND CONDITIONS This is a request by Indian River Land Trust, Inc. and Schwerin Asset Advisors, LLC to simultaneously swap the land use designation of two separate properties and to subsequently rezone those properties.
-Subject property 1, depicted in Figure 1, is $\pm$ 11.59 acres, is owned by Indian River Land Trust, Inc., and is located at the southeast corner of 79th Street and U.S. Highway 1.
-For this property, the request is to re-designate $\pm$ 11.59 acres from C/I, Commercial/ Industrial to M-1, Medium Density Residential-1 (up to 8 units/acre), and to rezone those $\pm$ 11.59 acres from CL, Limited Commercial District, to RM-6, Multi-Family Residential District (up to 6 units/acre).
-Subject property 2, depicted in Figure 2, is $\pm$ 11.44 acres, is owned by Schwerin Asset Advisors, LLC., and is located at the northeast corner of 41st Street and U.S. Highway 1.
-For this property, the request is to re-designate $\pm$ 11.44 acres from M-1, Medium Density Residential-1 (up to 8 units/acre) to C/I, Commercial/ Industrial, and to rezone $\pm$ 0.83 acres of the $\pm$ 11.44 acres from RM-6, Multi-Family Residential District (up to 6 units/acre) to OCR, Office, Commercial, Residential District and to rezone the remaining $\pm$ 10.61 Acres of that property from RM-6, Multi-Family Residential District (up to 6 units/acre), to CL, Limited Commercial District.
+Density Residential-1 (up to 8 units/acre), and to rezone those \pm 11.59 acres from CL, Limited Commercial District, to RM-6, Multi-Family Residential District (up to 6 units/acre).
+Subject property 2, depicted in Figure 2, is \pm 11.44 acres, is owned by Schwerin Asset Advisors, LLC., and is located at the northeast corner of 41st Street and U.S. Highway 1.
+For this property, the request is to re-designate \pm 11.44 acres from M-1, Medium Density Residential-1 (up to 8 units/acre) to C/I, Commercial/ Industrial, and to rezone \pm 0.83 acres of the \pm 11.44 acres from RM-6, Multi-Family Residential District (up to 6 units/acre) to OCR, Office, Commercial, Residential District and to rezone the remaining \pm 10.61 Acres of that property from RM-6, Multi-Family Residential District (up to 6 units/acre), to CL, Limited Commercial District.
 The purpose of the request is to secure the land use designation and zoning necessary to allow Subject Property 1 to be developed with residential uses and Subject Property 2 to be developed with commercial uses.

-While Indian River County code Section 800.07(3)(d) requires a rezoning application to be filed simultaneous with a future land use designation amendment application when the proposed land use does not conform to the existing zoning; the process for consideration of each application is slightly different.
-Rezoning applications require 1 public hearing before the Planning and Zoning Commission (recommendation to the Board) and 1 public hearing before the Board of County Commissioners (adoption).
-Future land use designation amendment applications require 1 public hearing before the Planning and Zoning Commission (recommendation) and 2 public hearings before the Board of County Commissioners (1 transmittal public hearing to decide whether or not to transmit the amendment to state and regional review agencies, and then the final adoption public hearing).
-At this stage, the Board of County Commissioners is to consider the future land use designation amendment application for transmittal to state and regional review agencies.
-No formal review of the rezoning application will occur until the final public hearing.
-For that reason, a full rezoning analysis is not provided in this report but will be provided in the future report prepared for the final hearing.
-At that final public hearing the rezoning will be quasi-judicial.
+FIGURE 1

-FIGURE 1 Indian River Land Trust, Inc. Property Location Map FIGURE 2 Schwerin Asset Advisors, LLC Property Location Map
+Indian River Land Trust, Inc. Property Location Map

+FIGURE 2 Schwerin Asset Advisors, LLC Property Location Map